-The above is governed by Post- och Tele-Styrelsen and Datainspektionen.
+The above is governed by Post- och Tele-Styrelsen and Integritetsskyddsmyndigheten.

 Disclosing Data For Other Reasons

-Any requests by law enforcement agencies to disclose information should be approved by the CEO, to ensure legitimacy, before being fulfilled.
+Any requests by law enforcement agencies to disclose information should be approved by the CTO, to ensure legitimacy, before being fulfilled.

 We aim to be open about how we process personal data.
 And to help anyone understand how data is being used and how your rights can be exercised.